clapy-app/clapy-plugin/README.md

+# Important notice

+Clapy has stopped operating.
+We are thankful for your support.
+After years of generating projects code from design, it's time to move forward.

 # [Clapy](https://clapy.gitbook.io/clapy)

 > Clapy is a Figma plugin that generates React and Angular components and pages from your Figma design.